 In the following years, the house the couple lived in was not as happy as it was once before.
 And after some time they decided to move to another home.
-Ann-Louise was the one who they wanted as the new tenant of the house, so they could visit the last resting place of little Jay whenever they felt like it.
+Ann-Louise was the one they wanted as the new tenant of the house, so they could visit Jay's last resting place whenever they felt like it.

 And so Ann-Louise moved into the most adorable little cottage for miles around.
-She was very happy, living alone with her new kitten, having friends over and enjoying life.
+She was delighted, living alone with her new kitten, having friends over, and enjoying life.

-After a few months Ann-Louise was so afraid of everything and everybody, she strangled her cat, buried him in the backyard and disappeared to another state.
-There she remained invisible and was never to be seen again.
+After a few months, Ann-Louise was so afraid of everything and everybody, she strangled her cat, buried him in the backyard, and disappeared to another state.

 Rumour had it they also began to act weirdly after a few years.
 The police would frequently visit the house because the people living there were acting out, having fights during the night, and were bothering the neighbors.

 In another state, people liked weird Ann-Louise, the old cat lady.
 She would have twenty cats living in and around her house.
-When they passed away she would put a cross in her yard with the name of her beloved pet and cried for a week.
+When they passed away, she would put a small cross in her yard with her beloved pet's name and cried for a week.
 Some say she did penitence out of a bad memory when she was younger, but nobody knew her story.
 She was known for her generosity towards anything furry.
-If there was a stray you would go to Ann-Louise and she made a loving home for the animal.
+If there were a stray, you would go to Ann-Louise and make a loving home for the animal.

 The cats were put up for adoption.
-Some found a new home and some didn't and were put to sleep by the vet in town.
-A little kitten was adopted by a girl named Laura.
-She named the cat Jay.
-Because she liked the name.
+Some found a new home, and some didn't and were put to sleep by the vet in town.
+A kitten was adopted by a girl named Laura.
+She named the cat Jay because she liked the name.

 After a few weeks, the girl had trouble sleeping.
-Nightmares entered her mind.
-About a little boy, a cat and an old woman in a lovely red-tiled house with white plastered walls and a green grape in the backyard.
+Nightmares about a little boy, a cat, and an older woman in a lovely red-tiled house with white plastered walls and a green grape disrupted her mind.